-Several studies have been conducted that give the economic facts to what we have known intuitively for some time: an improved exterior appearance improves the image of a downtown business, attracts more shoppers and increases sales.
-Close to home, Ridgway experienced a 25 to 50% improvement in same store sales in the year following as little as \$2500 to \$5000 in façade improvements.
+Several studies have been conducted that provide the economic facts for what we have known intuitively for some time: an improved exterior appearance improves the image of a downtown business, attracts more shoppers and increases sales.
+Close to home, Ridgway experienced a 25 to 50% improvement in same store sales in the year following as little as \$2,500 to \$5,000 in façade improvements.
 The University of Wisconsin conducted a study titled "Economic Effects of Storefront Improvement", and Main Street West Virginia conducted a similar survey titled "The Economic Impact of Storefront Improvements".
 In each study, interviews were conducted from a sampling of over 100 merchants in a total of 30 different communities.